The J1 visa is for journalists who are based in China.

 he J2 visa is for visiting journalists who are, for example, entering China to cover a story.

-1. If you don’t have the correct documentation to back up your visa application or there is an error on your online application form,
+1. If you don’t have the correct documentation to back up your application for a visa for China, or there is an error on your online application form,

-3. If you are using the Express service, you will have to collect your passport from the centre - they do not offer to post or courier your documents back to you.
+3. If you are using the Express service, you will have to collect your passport (with China Visa) from the Chinese Visa centre - they do not offer to post or courier your documents back to you.